15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

 Why it works: Concrete results from a similar company are the most persuasive thing you can put in a cold email.
 Abstract claims ("we help companies grow") are forgettable.
-Specific outcomes ("meetings went from 6 to 30+ per month") create a clear mental picture of what is possible.
-The tactical insight ("the key thing we changed") adds a layer of credibility because it shows you actually understand what drives results, not just what results look like.
+Specific outcomes ("meetings went from 6 to 30+ per month") create a clear mental picture.
+The "key thing we changed" line adds credibility because it shows you understand what drives results, not just what results look like.

 Pro tips:

-• Choose a case study that matches the prospect's situation as closely as possible.
-Industry, company size, and stage all matter.
+- Match the case study to the prospect's situation — industry, company size, and stage all matter.

-• The "key thing we changed" line is critical.
-It is the difference between sounding like a marketer and sounding like a practitioner.
+- The "key thing we changed" line is the difference between sounding like a marketer and sounding like a practitioner.

 Template 8: The Direct Ask Follow-Up